 The case for taking a larger travel system on the plane.

 We’ve all seen the Cameleon out and about on the streets, but how is it for travelling?
-It can be tricky to put away, is most definitely not a carry on stroller nor a compact lightweight stroller and it is impossible to dismantle one handed, with a baby trying to crawl on top of you or it.
+It can be tricky to put away, is most definitely not a carry on stroller nor a compact lightweight stroller and it is impossible to dismantle one-handed, with a baby trying to crawl on top of you or it.
 So why take it on vacation?

 However, it does pack away very neatly in the especially designed Bugaboo travel bag.
 (I bought mine second hand) The carry handles and/ or wheels (depending on which edition of the bag you have), make it very convenient.
 You’ll find you will need a few practise goes beforehand, so as to minimise any stress whilst at the airport.
 (Unless you check it in straight away).